ma-ji/amgps/_pages/about.md

 Required textbook (previous versions are fine as long as the course content is covered):

-- {% reference MeierAppliedStatisticsPublic2014 %}
+- {% cite MeierAppliedStatisticsPublic2014 %}

 ### Grading
 ---